Emergent spatiotemporal order and nonreciprocity in driven-dissipative nonlinear magnetic systems: Model

 While the model has a global U(1) symmetry about $\hat{\mathbf{z}}$, it lacks a local one: under a position-dependent rotation by an angle $\varphi(x)$ about $\hat{\mathbf{z}}$, the DMI acts as a background gauge potential that transforms as $d\mapsto d+\partial_x\varphi$, thus exhibiting the minimal-coupling structure familiar from superfluid helimagnets~\cite{SFReview_Sonin,QHbilayer_Girvin}.
 Writing $\mathbf{m} = (\sqrt{1-m^z{}^2}\cos\phi,\sqrt{1-m^z{}^2}\sin\phi,m^z)$, global U(1) symmetry yields the conserved Noether current

-Equation \eqref{eq: supercurrent} defines the spin-superfluid current carried by the azimuthal phase $\phi$.
+Equation \eqref{eq: supercurrent} defines the spin superfluid current carried by the azimuthal phase $\phi$.
 In equilibrium, the free energy \eqref{eq: Fdiml} admits stationary states with uniform current \(j(x)=j_0\) corresponding to spiral states (SSs) of pitch \(\partial_x\phi=k\) and $m^z=-1/f_k$, with $f_k = k(k+2d)$ the effective stiffness associated with a spiral of pitch $k$.
 These SSs are thus entirely specified by $k$.

 Sufficiently large DMI renders some spiral states energetically stable, as shown by the equilibrium phase diagram in Fig.\,\ref{fig: EqPD}.
-Specifically, we find that the stable uniform-current states emerge as low-energy spiral states (LESSs) whenever $|d|>1$ with the LESS of pitch $k=-d$ serving as the ground state (see Appendix A).
+Specifically, we find that the stable uniform-current states emerge as low-energy spiral states (LESSs) whenever $|d|>1$ with the LESS of pitch $k=-d$ serving as the ground state (see \ref{app: eqanalysis}).
 Yet -- echoing the proposals for spin superfluidity in easy-plane collinear magnets \cite{SF_Halperin1969,SF_Sonin1982,SFSpintron_Sun2016,SFReview_Sonin} -- an unambiguous equilibrium realization remains experimentally elusive, suggesting that this current-carrying state is difficult to stabilize as a true ground state.
 We therefore adopt a dynamical approach: by counteracting damping with a dc drive, we seek to stabilize the same current-carrying configuration as a limit cycle in the regime $|d|<1$, placing the emergence of spin superfluidity within experimental reach.

 To make this concrete, we search for steady, current-carrying solutions of Eq.\,\eqref{eq: LLG}.
 Introducing the canonically conjugate variables ($m^z$, $\phi$) allows us to recast the dynamics in hydrodynamic form, yielding the coupled nonlinear equations